Reviewed and Updated: November 12th, 2024

 Green tea

-Green tea is mainly known for its rich antioxidant content and weight loss benefits but it can also support heart health.
-Drinking green tea can reduce total cholesterol levels, ease blood pressure, and lower triglycerides, and blood fats.
+Green tea is mainly known for its rich antioxidant content and weight loss benefits but it can also support heart health and lower cholesterol by reducing its intestinal absorption.
+Drinking green tea can also ease blood pressure, and lower triglycerides, and blood fats.

 Related: Healthy Ways to Boost your Immune System